 By the 1750s most merchants traded directly with the Caribbean rather than transporting African people as there were fewer risks.
 At this time, too, Bristol regained its place as second port in the kingdom, but was quickly overtaken by Liverpool and other new ports before the end of the century.

 5th Age.
-1800 to 1960 – Declining Port.
+1800 to 1960 – Declining Port?

 By 1800 Bristol’s Port was on the wane compared to others around the country.
 The slave trade was abolished by Act of Parliament in 1807.

 A main driver for this decline was the increasing size of ships.
 They had to contend with seven miles of winding river with strong currents and a very high tidal range.
 When the ships reached the quays and wharves they got beached in the mud by the tide and loading and unloading was very difficult.
+Many ideas on how to solve these problems were considered.

-The solution to these problems was seen as the digging of the cut for the new route of the River Avon between Ashton and Totterdown and the creation of The Floating Harbour from Rownham around to Totterdown Basin.
+Eventually the solution to these problems was seen as the digging of the cut for the new route of the River Avon between Ashton and Totterdown and the creation of The Floating Harbour from Rownham around to Totterdown Basin.
 The work began in 1804 and was completed in 1809 following a plan by Jessop.
 This made a huge difference to the loading and unloading but did nothing to improve the journey along the Avon to the sea.

 In July 1843 the SS Great Britain was launched as the largest ship made in Bristol Docks but it could not get out of the docks for fitting out as the lock gates at Cumberland Basin were too small.
 The SS Great Britain spent seventeen months moored at Mardyke Wharf while this was rectified before going for fitting out.
 It was then a further five months before she made her maiden voyage to New York in 1845.